Tuesday, 30 December 2014

 Some of the important factors affecting supply are as follows:

-• Price is an important element that influences supply quantum in any market.
-The producers of goods and services often try to sell their produce at maximum prices and thereby they always try to release more supply when prices are high and low supplies when prices are not attractive.
-This may sometimes lead to hoarding and black marketeering of goods which shall be discussed later.
+• Price: It is an important factor that influences the quantity supplied in any market.
+Producers of goods and services often try to sell their products at the highest possible prices, and they tend to increase supply when prices are high and reduce it when prices are low.
+This may sometimes lead to hoarding and black marketeering of goods, which will be discussed later.

-• Cost of inputs is also a major deciding factor in determining the supplies available at any point of time or place.
-If the cost of inputs in producing the goods are low, they will be produced more and thereby supplies will also increase drastically.
-Otherwise, when inputs are expensive, production and supply will be lesser.
+• Cost of Inputs: is also a major deciding factor in determining the supplies available at any point in time or place.
+If the cost of inputs in producing the goods is low, they will be produced in large quantities.
+As a result, supplies will also increase drastically.
+Otherwise, when inputs are expensive, production and supply will be lower.

-• Prices of related goods can also affect supply of a particular good.
-If the supplier deals in two or more goods and finds out that certain other goods he is dealing with are more profitable, then he may reduce supply of the less profitable item and increase the supply of more profitable items to earn more income.
+• Prices of Related Goods: can also affect the supply of a particular good.
+If the supplier deals in two or more goods and finds out that certain other goods he is dealing with are more profitable, then he may reduce the supply of the less profitable item and increase the supply of more profitable items to earn more income.

 • Demand also controls supplies.
 Excessive demand will automatically require more and more supply.
-If there is decrease in demand, naturally, the supply of that goods will also be restricted and decreased.
+If there is a decrease in demand, naturally, the supply of that good will get restricted or decreased.

 • Competition in markets influences your supplies.
-When there are many choices of alternative goods that satisfy a same need, the buyers can shift to less priced goods and your goods will not be demanded.
+When there are many choices of alternative goods that satisfy the same need, buyers can shift to low-priced goods, and your goods will not be demanded.
 So, you will be forced to decrease your supply.

-• Tastes and likes of consumers or potential buyers can also influence supply of goods and services.
-If people like a particular product or brand and are willing to pay more to obtain it, then supply of that product requires to be increased in the market to meet their requirements.
-So, consumers' tastes and preferences will definitely give rise to more supply of those products in market.
+• Tastes and Likes: of consumers or potential buyers can also influence the supply of goods and services.
+If people like a particular product or brand and are willing to pay more to obtain it, then the supply of that product needs to be increased in the markets to meet their requirements.
+So, consumers' tastes and preferences will definitely give rise to more supply of those products in the market.

 • Government interference can also affect supply to a large extent.
 Government policies may restrict production and supply of certain products by banning those items or imposing heavy duties and taxes.